"""

 Specifies the virtual circuit matrix and properties.

-all_requested_targets_shift : list
+requested_target_shifts : list

 List of floats containing the shifts in all of the relevant targets.

-Same order as VC_object.targets.
+Same order as VC_object.target_names.

 verbose: bool